Use an external database

 Configuring the external database

-In order to actually profit from the performances increase expected through the use of an external database, it is required to configure it based on the size of the Cyberwatch instance.
+In order to actually profit from the performance increase expected through the use of an external database, it is required to configure it based on the size of the Cyberwatch instance.
 The default configuration is not suitable.

 The configuration file to edit can depend on the database used and on the system on which it is installed.
-In this documentation, we choose to modify the file /etc/my.cnf
+In this documentation, we choose to modify the file /etc/my.cnf considering the configuration detailed below.

 [mysqld]